MayurGholap-4212/Zen_assignment/README.md

   - **Class-based views or function-based views** for handling the HTTP methods.
   - **Templates** to render data and forms on the frontend.

-- This layered approach follows the **MVC (Model-View-Controller)** architectural pattern, improving maintainability and scalability.

 ### **3. Image Handling in Django**